E-mail Settings

 4. Now click on the Servers tab and enter mail.server101.com into both the outgoing and incoming mail server fields.
 Then enter your Mailbox ID (abcd0001) or your User ID for the master POP with the mailbox password.
 Make sure Secure password authentication is unticked.
 Go to the My server requires authentication, check the box and click Settings.

-8. Check the Log on using radio button and enter your full email address eg. mail@yourdomain.com and the mailbox password in the Account Name fields.
-You have now completed your mail configuration.
+8. Check the Log on using radio button and enter your network username eg. yourdomain@yourdomain.com and the network password in the Account Name fields.

 How to Setup Outlook Express